SkylineCommunications/dataminer-docs/connector-help/connector_help/DIBP_Active_Bearer_History.md

 ## Notes

-This driver is intended to be used together with the **DIBP Active Bearer** driver.
-It gathers information from the DIBP Active Bearer driver every time there is a change to the active bearer in the driver, and allows users to view previous active bearers, the time they started, the time they ended, how long they were active and if there was an outage during their active time.
+This connector is intended to be used together with the **DIBP Active Bearer** connector.
+It gathers information from the DIBP Active Bearer connector every time there is a change to the active bearer in the connector, and allows users to view previous active bearers, the time they started, the time they ended, how long they were active and if there was an outage during their active time.